captainvoldemort/web-socket-android-python/README.md

 - Ensure that both the Android app and the Python WebSocket server are running and connected to the same network to enable communication between them.

 - Make sure to handle exceptions and errors gracefully in your code to ensure the reliability of the WebSocket connection.

+- Use 'pip3 install websocket' on the device running the python websockets server.